CTCycle/XREPORT-radiological-reports-generator/README.md

 **Settings for training performance and monitoring options:**
 - `generate_model_graph:` generate and save 2D model graph (as .png file)
-- `use_mixed_precision:` whether or not to use mixed precision for faster training (mix float16/float32)
 - `use_tensorboard:` activate or deactivate tensorboard logging
 - `XLA_acceleration:` use of linear algebra acceleration for faster training